swarnendubiswas/dotemacs/README.md

 ## TODO

+- Use custom major modes for files by names
 - Use RE in `find`, it follows Emacs RE.
 - Global does not show definitions and references in some cases, not sure why